Friday, October 18, 2024

 So now, in Joe Biden, we have a candidate significantly damaged by the chaotic end to a long military deployment in Afghanistan and economic headwinds that his opponents blame on his economic priorities.
 Earlier this year, it appeared he was being challenged for his own party's nomination by Robert F. Kennedy Jr., yep, the son of the 1968 protest candidate.
 Now, Kennedy appears to be on a maverick third party run, more like Wallace's campaign.
 And in the "Peace and Freedom" corner of this year's campaign is philosopher Cornel West, running for "truth and justice," per his website.
 Further tightening the parallel is that both Peace and Freedom candidates were black, as is Cornel West, in an otherwise white field.

-In the 1968 case, the U,S. elected a president against whom credible allegations arose that he had been involved in a criminal conspiracy to tilt the 1972 election in his favor.
+In the 1968 case, the U.S. elected a president against whom credible allegations arose that he had been involved in a criminal conspiracy to tilt the 1972 election in his favor.
 In the 2024 case, we have a candidate who claims the 2020 election was rigged against him and who is being prosecuted on allegations that he engaged in conspiracies to overturn the tallied election results in 2020.

 The difference is important and sad.
 Nixon did not want to be impeached, so instead he stepped down from office.
 He never admitted to any wrongdoing and the U.S. never got a chance to have the issue adjudicated, as his successor pardoned him.
 In the current case, the candidate has been impeached twice, but not convicted, and uses that history and each succeeding prosecution to raise funds for re-election.